texfaq/texfaq.github.io/FAQ-spell.md

 An alternative approach takes (La)TeX output, and checks that.
-A straightforward approach is to produce PDF output, and process it with `pdftotext`, using any plain text checker on the result (the checkers listed above all work in this r&ocirc;le).
+A straightforward approach is to produce PDF output, and process it with `pdftotext`, using any plain text checker on the result (the checkers listed above all work in this role).
 For this to work reasonably well, the user should disable hyphenation before making the PDF output.